bbauska/bbauska/README.md

 ###
 [![Jekyll site CI](https://github.com/bbauska/cellardoor/actions/workflows/jekyll.yml/badge.svg)](https://github.com/bbauska/cellardoor/actions/workflows/jekyll.yml)

 ## Microsoft Windows 10 is a piece of shit.
-It was when a piece of shit when it came out and still is 30+ years and hundreds of billion dollars later.
+It was a piece of shit in 1985 when it came out and still is 38 years and hundreds of billion dollars later.
 Windows 11 is 11 times worse.

-How does this company stay relevant?
+How does this company even stay relevant?

+DOS?
+Which, by the way, they stole from DEC/UNIX.

 <!--
 #### $ speedtest - quite good